Jintiannn/openEuler/README.md

 <img src="https://github.com/Jintiannn/OpenEuler_/blob/main/image/uncircled.png">
 </div>

 As a starter, it's normal that you may have some difficulty in handling so much information altogether.
-Yet following our simple steps, soon you'll be more familiar with this community~
+Yet following our simple steps, soon you'll be more familiar with this community.

 ### ✒️ Sign Contributor License Agreement (CLA) first.
 > Open source may indicate freedom, yet it not equals to freedom.

 As people's abiding by the laws and regulations are of paramount importance in the development of a community, anyone who are eager to join openEuler shall sign CLA first.